-- 1. Students may not leave the bus at any stop other than the assigned stops unless they have signed note from their parent or guardian permitting such a change in stop.
-This note must be countersigned by building principal or designee. - 2.
+- 1. Students may not leave the bus at any stop other than the assigned stops. - 2.
 The driver will not discharge riders at places other than the regular bus stops unless authorized by school officials. - 3.
 Do not push or shove when leaving the bus. - 4.
 Be alert to danger signal from the driver. - 5.
 Help look after the comfort and safety of other students. - 6.
 After leaving a bus, if it is necessary to cross the road, do so at least 10 feet in front of the bus and only after looking to be sure that no traffic is approaching from either direction.
 NEVER CROSS BEHIND THE BUS!